Rose Syrup French 75

 Is there a wrong way to shake a cocktail?

-Go ahead and shake and dance to whatever song you like.
+Some times you want to shake with ice.
+Some times you want a dry shake.
+But no matter what, you should always shake and dance to whatever song you like!
 But there a few things you shouldn’t do.

 What are some other uses for rose syrup?

 You could sub rose syrup for other simple syrups in most other cocktails.
 Rose milk, simply rose-flavored milk, is another common use for rose syrup.
 Use it in a rose buttercream.
-Or maybe some strawberry-rose jam.
+Or maybe some strawberry-rose jam to use in strawberry pop tarts, Bakewell blondies, or strawberry Linzer cookies.

 How long will bubbly stay bubbly in the refrigerator?